ItzLevvie/MicrosoftTeams-msinternal/README.md

 This repository contains multiple files which includes various builds for Microsoft Teams.

 > [!IMPORTANT]
-> If you have any feedback for Microsoft Teams (free), please submit them to our [public feedback portal](https://aka.ms/teamslifefeedback), or to our [private feedback portal](https://aka.ms/teamslifeinternalfeedback) (only applicable for Microsoft employees). <br>
+> If you have any feedback for Microsoft Teams (free), please submit them to our [public feedback portal](https://aka.ms/teamslifefeedback), or to our [private feedback portal](https://aka.ms/teamslifeinternalfeedback) (only available to Microsoft employees). <br>
-> If you have any feedback for Microsoft Teams (work or school), please submit them to our [public feedback portal](https://aka.ms/teamsfeedback), or to our [private feedback portal](https://aka.ms/teamsinternalfeedback) (only applicable for Microsoft employees).
+> If you have any feedback for Microsoft Teams (work or school), please submit them to our [public feedback portal](https://aka.ms/teamsfeedback), or to our [private feedback portal](https://aka.ms/teamsinternalfeedback) (only available to Microsoft employees).

 > [!NOTE]
 > Installing these builds does not necessarily mean you will have access to new features.